Silver is the New Platinum for Jewelry

 The Quality of the Stones

-Because they are grown or treated in a controlled environment, an SI1 stone will typically have no inclusions visible to the naked eye under the table.
+Because they are grown or treated in a controlled environment, an SI1 stone will typically have no inclusions visible to the naked eye under the table of the diamond.
 You get the icy, clear look of a much more expensive natural stone without the salt and pepper flaws of Type 1A stones.
-This F-G color range is near-white; when set into a white metal and rhodium coated, the finish brightens the stone even further and it is hard to tell that it's not a pure white diamond like a D or E. And now that Luvansh and other companies are setting these cheap lab diamonds in sterling silver, it is slashing the price of lab diamond jewelry beyond any level that I thought was even possible.
+This F-G color range is near-white; when set into a white metal and rhodium coated, the finish brightens the stone even further and it is hard to tell that it's not a pure white diamond like a D or E. And now that Luvansh and other companies are setting these cheap lab diamonds in sterling silver it has slashed the price of lab diamond jewelry to below any level that I thought was even possible.

 Note on Selection: Keep in mind that the default on the Luvansh website for any of their jewelry is always 14K White Gold.
-Not all jewelry has a silver option; for example, their premium line of D-color, VVS quality lab stones (the top-tier quality assigned by the GIA) is not available in sterling silver.
-The silver settings are reserved for the G-color, VS to SI quality stones, but as I've shown, this is still excellent quality that looks spectacular when finished.
+Not all jewelry has a silver option; for example, their premium line of D-color, VVS quality lab stones (the top-tier quality of lab diamonds now called "Premium" by the GIA) is not available in sterling silver.
+The silver setting options are reserved for the E - G color, VS to SI quality lab diamonds that are now considered "Standard" quality by the GIA, but as I've shown, this is still excellent quality that looks spectacular when finished.

 The Maintenance Myth

-One thing the jewelry industry won't tell you is that rhodium plating is not permanent on rings and bracelets.
-Over time, the constant friction with dust, dirt, and microscopic silica sand will eventually wear that white finish down.
+Rhodium plating is not permanent on rings and bracelets, over time the constant friction with dust, dirt, and microscopic silica or sand will eventually wear that white finish down.
 Most jewelers actually recommend that you get white gold jewelry re-dipped every two years, which typically costs between $50 and $100.

-However, for most of the jewelry we are talking about here, a re-dip might not even be necessary.
+However, for the 925 Ag jewelry we are talking about here, a re-dip might not even be necessary.
 If the rhodium wears off the edges of a platinum or silver piece, it simply reveals a white metal underneath.
 It might create a soft patina look on the edges, which many people actually prefer.
-While the silver could eventually tarnish if left unplated, it's a simple fix to have it cleaned or re-dipped if you want that mirror-white shine back.
-Compare this to white gold, which turns a dull, creamy yellow as soon as the rhodium fades and exposes you to nickel.
+While the silver could eventually tarnish, it's a simple fix to have it cleaned or re-dipped if you want that mirror-white shine back.
+Compare this to white gold which exposes you to nickel as soon as the rhodium wears off.

 The Nickel Trap

 This isn't just about money; it’s about skin safety.
-Roughly 15% to 18% of women have an acquired nickel allergy.
-10K, 14K, and 18K white gold all contain nickel to bleach the yellow gold white.
-It’s a similar story with the surgical stainless steel used for healing piercings in the United States; that material is actually banned in Europe for initial piercings because it exceeds their maximum allowable nickel release.
+Roughly 15% to 18% of women have an acquired nickel allergy, while only 3% to 4% of men have the same allergy.
+10K, 14K, and 18K white gold all contain nickel to bleach the yellow gold more white.
+The surgical stainless steel used for healing piercings in the United States is another potential source for nickel sensitization; surgical stainless steel also contains nickel, and though it is locked in a matrix of steel, it is banned in Europe specifically for initial piercings because it exceeds their maximum allowable nickel release.

-The irony is that the cheapest option (925 Silver) and the most expensive (Platinum) are the only two white metal options that are truly hypoallergenic, because the yellow gold and rose gold options you can select for the settings at Luvansh are all hypoallergenic naturally.
+The irony is that the cheapest option at Luvansh, the 925 Silver and the most expensive, the 950 Platinum are the only two white metal options that are truly hypoallergenic.
+All of the White Gold options are only hypoallergenic until the rhodium wears off, while all Yellow Gold and Rose Gold options are naturally hypoallergenic because they contain no nickel.
 By paying a premium for 14K white gold, you are actually paying more to risk a skin reaction once that plating is eventually compromised on high-friction pieces.

 Final Verdict

-With silver bouncing around $70.50 an ounce while gold is trading near $4,500, the metal itself is holding value, but it still lacks the massive prestige tax of gold or platinum.
-Skip all of the white gold.
-You can't see it until it wears off and then it exposes you to nickel.
-Silver is the new Platinum for jewelry, and it means that you get two to three times as many carats in diamonds for the same price.
+With silver bouncing around $70 an ounce while gold is trading near $4,500, the metal itself is holding value, but it still lacks the massive prestige tax of gold or platinum.
+Skip all White Gold, you can't see it until the rhodium wears off, and then it exposes you to nickel.
+Silver is the new Platinum for jewelry, and it means that you can get two to three times as many carats in diamonds for the same price, in other words you can get free diamonds just by selecting 925 Ag for the settings instead of 14K White Gold.

 Comments